-The arrival of food and product of digestion in the intestine also stimulates gastric secretion.
+The arrival of food and the product of digestion in the intestine also stimulates gastric secretion.
 The quantity produced is very small.
-However, the presence of food in the duodenum inhibit secretion of gastric juice.
+However, the presence of food in the duodenum inhibits secretion of gastric juice.
 This inhibition is mediated through enterogastric reflex.
-The presence of acid and fat in the duodenum causes release of secretin and cholecystokinin.
-Also, there is release of VIP, GIP- all of which are enterogastrones. i.e. they cause inhibition of gastric secretion.
+The presence of acid and fat in the duodenum causes the release of secretin and cholecystokinin.
+Also, there is the release of VIP, GIP- all of which are enterogastrones. i.e. they cause inhibition of gastric secretion.